Program Overview

 Delivered Virtually

 You live and work in your community by choice!
 We know the challenges of accessing CME (particularly longitudinal training), without the need to leave home and disrupt your practice.
-That's why the fellowship is delivered 100% online.
+That's why our fellowship is delivered 100% online.

-• Learn in your own community.
+- Learn in your own community

-• Stay close to family and colleagues.
+- Stay close to family and colleagues

-• Keep working without interruptions.
+- Keep working without interruptions

 Exceptional Flexibility